 Friends does not assume responsibility for programs and projects that would normally be funded through public monies.
 Friends efforts are an enhancement to, and not a replacement for, governmental support of the library.

 Friends also assists the Library during some events, including Rox in Sox, the Storytelling Festival, Music and Author Nights, and Knights of Veritas.
+Friends is a primary supporter of the LO Reads program.

 In the Spring of 1953, a small group of library enthusiasts came together to paint the walls of the Lake Oswego Library.
 This was not a huge task, as the library at that time consisted of one room in City Hall.
 From that initial group, a more formal organization was formed “to help publicize the library, to raise funds to augment the budget and to organize a long-range plan for expansion and building,” according to early records.